Sichuan-Style Shaokao (Chinese BBQ, 烧烤)

 • Thread vegetables on skewers as though you're sewing, coming up through one side and out through the other of larger pieces like potatoes and zucchini.
 Be careful not to break the vegetables.
 Feed green beans and green onions onto the skewers horizontally.

-• Place the skewers in large freezer bags or flat trays and pour marinade over them, turning skewers to coat well.
+• Place the meat/protein skewers in large freezer bags or flat trays and pour marinade over them, turning skewers to coat well.
 Marinate at least 30 minutes at room temperature or longer in the fridge, and then return to room temperature.
+Marinate the vegetable skewers the same way, or simply brush them with oil and season with shaokao spice on both sides.

-• Prepare grill as you normally would.
+• Prepare grill as you normally would and cook over medium heat.
 Grilling skewers is considerably easier if your grill is structured to allow you to hold the skewers and turn/flip them as they cook.
 Otherwise, use long tongs to flip the skewers.
 Keep in mind that the smaller, thinner cuts require less time to cook.
-Sprinkle additional shaokao spice on the skewers as they cook or right after they come off the grill.
+Sprinkle additional shaokao spice on the skewers to taste, as they cook or right after they come off the grill.

 Tried this recipe?